Law of Japan: Property

 Property law is outlined in Book Two of the Civil Code.
 Real rights (物権) concern the rights of a person over a thing, a right in rem rather than in personam.
-Real rights can be claimed over an object against all other persons, in contrast to contractual rights which can only be claimed against specific parties.
+Real rights in a thing are good against all the world (erga omnes), in contrast to personal rights which can only be claimed against specific parties.
 Property is classified into immovables (i.e. real property) and movables (i.e. personal property); different types of property are sometimes subject to different rules.
-For example, while registration of real estate transfers is not required, it is necessary for one to claim rights against a third party.
+For example, while registration of transfers of immovable property is not required, it is necessary for one to claim rights against a third party.

 Like other civil codes, the Japanese Civil Code classifies types of property rights, including: ownership, surface rights (aka superficies), emphyteusis, servitudes (i.e. easements), and commonage (collective rights over land, such as forests).
-Security rights over property include: liens, preferential rights, pledge, and mortgage.
+Real rights in security include: liens, preferential rights, pledge, and mortgage.

-Japan has gradually strengthened the rights of the tenant, and landlords are generally not allowed to unilaterally terminate leases without "just cause".
+Japan has gradually strengthened the rights of the tenant, such that landlords are generally not allowed to unilaterally terminate leases without "just cause".
 Many landlords are forced to buy out their tenants if they wish to demolish buildings to make way for new development: one well-known contemporary instance is the Roppongi Hills complex, which offered several previous tenants special deals on apartments.

 Despite this emphasis on tenant rights, the government exercises a formidable eminent domain power and can expropriate land for any public purpose as long as reasonable compensation is afforded.
 This power was famously used in the wake of World War II to dismantle the estates of the defunct peerage system and sell their land to farmers at very cheap rates (one historical reason for agriculture's support of LDP governments).
 Narita International Airport is another well-known example of eminent domain power in Japan.